m-emelchenkov/Lordroid_One_Deodexer_To_Rule_Them_ALL/README.md

 5. make sur the system folder you chose is writable (means you have the right to write inside it) otherwise the tool will not work.
 6. if your rom is sdk > 20 make sure you have a boot.oat file under framework/*arch* other wise the tool will not work.
 7. if you followed all those instructions and you are still having trouble send me a link to your rom or list me the all files under /system/framework ,/system/app and /system/priv-app.

+### Build
+#### import the project to eclipse and  build it (if you wanna step up and make an ant build script I will be glad to add it here thanks in advance )

 ### LICENCE
-#### The software is licensed under GPL V3 feel free to do what ever you like with it :smile:
+#### The software is licensed under GPL V3 feel free to do what ever you like with it of course in complience with the GPL V3 license :smile:
+#### All (TM) noted in any location of the software are there for reference purpuse only none of them are associated with this project